Hours of daylight

 Running short of daylight can take you into real danger if you are unprepared.
 Between late September and late March, aim to set out at first light and always check the time of sunset before you go.
 Plan realistically what distance you can expect to cover in a short day, and always carry a headtorch in case, for whatever reason, it takes longer.

 Weather and waterproofs

 The weather in Scotland is unpredictable year-round.
 It can be cloudy and windy at any time, the sun may shine, rain, hail or sleet may fall – and all of these may happen within half an hour.
 Be prepared for anything, and often you will get a pleasant surprise.
-Check a weather forecast before deciding what to carry with you each day: click here for the Met Office.
+Visit the Met Office for a weather forecast before deciding what to carry with you each day.

 It is vital not only to carry a waterproof top layer, but also to know that you can rely on it.
 Long before a multi-day expedition, test your waterproofs so you have time to reproof or replace.
 It can be surprisingly difficult to find a suitable shop once you have set off.
 Be sure to take a waterproof cover for your rucksack.

 Scottish Outdoor Access Code

 Scotland has one of the most enlightened access policies in the world: by law, everyone has the right to be on most land and inland water providing that they act responsibly.
 Your access rights and responsibility are explained fully in the Scottish Outdoor Access Code.
 Click for a short Introduction to the Code or click here to download a leaflet, PDF, ebook or guidance for dog owners.

 Many coastal routes include sections that may be passable only with care around high tide, or even that may be unsafe unless you know that the tide is falling.
 For online tide times well into the future, Tides4fishing is helpful and free, but sadly covers very few of the islands, nor even large peninsulas such as Kintyre or Cowal.